 There is an increased requirement for many nutrients during pregnancy.
 Eating a normal balanced diet should ensure that your baby gets good nutrition.

-Food Standards Australia New Zealand (FSANZ) have information about folate during pregnancy in their Folate - make it part of your day brochure.
+Se the Food Standards Australia New Zealand (FSANZ) website for more information about folate during pregnancy.

-Omega 3 is important for the development of the central nervous system, brain growth and eye development in your baby before and after he or she is born.
-Good Omega 3 foods include oily fish like salmon, trout, herring, anchovies and sardines.
-Omega 3 is also found in chicken, eggs, canned tuna and flaxseed oil.
+Omega 3 is important for the development of the central nervous system, brain growth, and eye development in your baby before and after they are born.
+Good Omega 3 foods include: oily fish like salmon, trout, herring, anchovies, and sardines; chicken; eggs; canned tuna; and flaxseed oil.

 The need for vitamin C is increased in pregnancy due to larger blood volume in the mother and the growth of the unborn baby.
 Excellent dietary sources of vitamin C include fruit and vegetables.

 Some women experience constipation especially during the later parts of pregnancy.
 A high fibre intake combined with plenty of fluid is encouraged to help prevent this.
 High fibre foods include wholegrain breads and cereal products, legumes, nuts, vegetables, and fruit.

 Drink eight glasses of fluid a day – and remember that juice, milk, coffee (caffeinated or decaffeinated), and other drinks count toward your fluid intake, so you don’t need 8 glasses of water on top of everything else you drink – though plain water in the best.

 If you think you are not getting enough vitamins or nutrients please contact your health practitioner.

 Normal Weight Gain